Discover the world through travel & beyond!

 1. Spring for a suite or connecting rooms.

 Nothing zaps romance faster than lack of sleep.
-If your child is a light sleeper, a room with a separate door is a must.
+On a romantic family vacation with young kids, then a room with a separate door is a must.
 What adult wants to turn in for the night pre-sunset?

 Before you go, be sure to check out these travel sleep tips for families from a child sleep expert.